Feinstein is done pulling punches on Trump

 (CNN)California Sen. Dianne Feinstein is uniquely situated at the center of the ongoing probe into Russia's involvement in the 2016 election as she sits on both the Senate intelligence and judiciary committees.
 (She is the highest-ranking Democrat on the judiciary committee.)
-Feinstein's centrality to all of this means that she she talks, we would do well to listen.
+Feinstein's centrality to all of this means that when she talks, we would do well to listen.

 And, man, did she have something to say Friday.
 Here's her full statement on President Donald Trump's latest tweets about the special counsel investigation being led by former FBI Director Bob Mueller: